archmoj/opengrib2/README.md

 This repo offers two demos:

-- one all client-side demo, where MSC grib2 data is downloaded, decoded and plotted all in the client.
+- one "all client-side" demo, where MSC grib2 data is fetched, decoded and plotted all in the client.
 This demo requires a proxy server, as the MSC's Datamart does not (yet) have [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) setup.